 Jeffrey Goldberg is a well-known journalist and blogger who writes for The Atlantic and Bloomberg View.
 A former Israeli soldier and a veteran American journalist, Goldberg has deep ties to both the Israeli and American political establishments.
 He has been characterized by the New York Review of Books as "the most influential journalist/blogger on matters related to Israel."

-Goldberg has been affiliated with a number of outlets over the years, covering various beats for the Washington Post, the New York Times Magazine, and New York Magazine.
+Goldberg has been affiliated with a number of other media outlets over the years, covering various beats for the Washington Post, the New York Times Magazine, and New York Magazine.
 He has also worked as bureau chief for the Forward and as a columnist for the hawkish Jerusalem Post.
 Before joining The Atlantic in 2007 he was based at The New Yorker.

 Generally characterized as a liberal hawk, Goldberg tends to espouse a hawkish view of the Middle East, often arguing that the threat of U.S. military force is critical to American foreign policy in the region.
 He was an early supporter of the Iraq War, has urged a more interventionist U.S. policy in Syria, and has long supported the threat of military action against Iran over its nuclear enrichment program, though he has also expressed varying degrees of support for advancing sanctions and diplomacy in lieu of force.

 One of Goldberg's favorite subjects is Israel, where he spent his college years serving as a prison guard in the Israeli military.